 On-campus possession and/or consumption of alcohol and/or public or private intoxication is prohibited.
 Off campus possession and/or consumption of alcohol is also prohibited for those under the age of 21.
 Students will be held responsible for any alcohol found in their rooms, automobiles, or personal belongings.
 Furthermore, any student in a College-owned room or apartment where alcohol is present may also be charged with possession of alcohol.
-Students will be presumed to have consumed on campus when open or empty containers are present and consumption is confirmed.
+Students will be presumed to have consumed on campus when open or empty containers are present, and consumption is confirmed.

 When College personnel reasonably suspect a student of consuming or possessing alcohol on campus and/or when a student is believed to be publicly intoxicated on campus, the student may be required to take a breath analyzer test.
 This test will determine consumption (thus providing the student with an opportunity to demonstrate non-use) and help direct the College's response.
-In some circumstances this response will include the decision to have the student transported to and evaluated by the Grove City Medical Center at the student's expense.
+In some circumstances this response will include the decision to have the student transported to and evaluated by the AHN Grove City at the student's expense.
 Only Campus Safety personnel who have been trained in the procedures for and use of the testing device will conduct the test.
-Refusal to take or successfully complete the test will be considered an admission of guilt and will result in disciplinary action.
+Refusal to take or successfully complete the test will be considered an admission of guilt.
 It may not be possible for a breath analyzer to be administered in all cases.
 This does not preclude the College from taking disciplinary action.
 In conjunction with Pennsylvania State Laws, the smell of alcohol on a person is sufficient cause to charge that person with a violation of consumption of alcohol.
+Additionally, in conjunction with these same laws, possession of an alcoholic beverage in one's hand is sufficient cause to charge the person with possession.